 IBCoM students are not just a number, they are what makes this programme run: strongly motivated individuals who know what they want.
-We highly value the personal aspect in education, and therefore organize work groups in small groups and have our students work in small teams.
+We highly value the personal aspect in education, and therefore organise work groups in engaged groups and have our students work in small teams.

 The Netherlands has a so-called binary higher education system.
 Universities of Applied Sciences, commonly known in Dutch as HBO offer professional oriented training, whereas universities offer research oriented education.
 The Erasmus University is a research university and within IBCoM research skills and orientation therefore form the underpinning of the programme.
 IBCoM, however, strikes the right balance, focusing on theory and research, but also on professional practice, and thus providing you with the comprehensive knowledge and full gamut of skills you need in order to be successful in the demanding and fast-changing environments you will be working in.

 IBCoM is taught exclusively in English and offers an international perspective on communications and media.
 In 2014, the IBCoM programme was granted the NVAO Distinctive Quality Feature Internationalization.
 The NVAO is only granted to a programme when it distinguishes itself in terms of internationalisation, when the level of ambition is high and when there is an explicit vision on internationalisation.